jingpad-bsp/android_external_autotest/client/site_tests/power_LoadTest/README.txt

 Alternatively, extension developer mode will provide a GUI way of doing the same task.

-The extension will not automatically begin the test if run manually.
-Instead, it will attempt to load localhost:8001/testparams.html, which will not exist if the test isn't run with autotest.

 If running manually, click on the power_LoadTest extension icon to begin the test with default settings (3600 second test).